Home » Dual Applying vs. Combined Residency Programs: Applying in Multiple Specialties

 Moving on to the second year (PGY2) in Dr. Alvarado’s combined program, the focus shifts entirely to Dermatology.
 It’s during this period that Dr. Alvarado immersed herself in the intricacies of dermatological practice.

 In PGY3, PGY4, and PGY5, the program will transition back and forth between Internal Medicine and Dermatology.
-This contrast is striking when compared to the traditional Internal Medicine route, which spans three years before entering a fellowship or beginning work as an attending physician.
+This contrast is striking when compared to the traditional Internal Medicine route, which spans three years before entering a fellowship program or beginning work as an attending physician.
 Conversely, in Dermatology, a preliminary year precedes three specialized training years, leading to a fellowship or attending position.
 If Dr. Alvarado was to dual apply to these two residency specialties, she would have had to choose just one.
 This combined path offers a unique blend of specialized training in both fields.

 Dr. Glassberg’s Path: Combined Internal Medicine and Pediatrics (Med/Peds) Path